 “In general, patients are interested in learning how they will do compared to those treated with other modalities, but, more importantly, they want to know how they are going to do, relative to their own normal state of health,” said Andrew K. Lee, M.D., who led both studies.
 “With such a large data set, this study offers us a guide to have that discussion with patients considering proton therapy.”

 97% of survey respondents who chose proton therapy treatment for their prostate cancer said they would recommend it to other patients, as well.

 It’s one thing to hear about the success rate of proton therapy treatment for prostate cancer.
 It’s another thing to hear the success stories straight from the mouths of survivors.

-Walter Knight, an Army pilot, biker, and all around adventurer, was diagnosed with prostate cancer only six weeks after being prescribed testosterone for his anemia.
+Wally, an Army pilot, biker, and all around adventurer, was diagnosed with prostate cancer only six weeks after being prescribed testosterone for his anemia.

-“There are unending volumes in thousands of books that attempt to describe the kaleidoscope of feelings and emotions that follow a diagnosis of metastatic cancer,” said Knight in his journal entitled the Proton Chronicles.
+“There are unending volumes in thousands of books that attempt to describe the kaleidoscope of feelings and emotions that follow a diagnosis of metastatic cancer,” said Wally in his journal entitled the Proton Chronicles.
 “I’m sure that like many, I attempted to rationalize or even justify the situation, but when faced with real mortality, your life and that of your family is forever altered.”

-After considering surgery and consulting multiple online forums, Knight finally decided on proton therapy to treat his cancer.
+After considering surgery and consulting multiple online forums, Wally finally decided on proton therapy to treat his cancer.
 Over the course of 20 hypofractionated treatments, Knight continued to bike on his favorite trails and play hockey in the local ice rink.

 “It’s really kind of difficult to get your head around the whole situation,” said Knight about his proton treatment.
 “This is happening at the cellular level and it’s absolutely painless.”